swelling-cisco/CSC-Tamper-Resistance-Scripts/README.md

 - [Microsoft Sysinternals PsTools](https://learn.microsoft.com/en-us/sysinternals/downloads/pstools)
 - [Jamf Pro Documentation](https://learn.jamf.com/bundle/jamf-pro-documentation-current/page/Jamf_Pro_Documentation.html)

-## Known Issues

-- The tamper resistance controls implemented by these scripts rely on MDM platform capabilities and cannot prevent modification by users or processes with sufficient local administrative privileges.
-These scripts are designed to detect and recover from tampering, not to prevent it absolutely.
-  Minimizing local administrative access is the most effective complementary control.
-- On macOS, Cisco Secure Client is inherently resistant to service interruption due to processes automatically restarting when terminated.
-Service-level tampering simulation for validation purposes is best achieved by uninstalling a module directly rather than attempting to stop individual processes.
-- The csc_swgagent binary will remain inactive on macOS devices where only DNS is enabled in the Secure Access organization and SWG is not.
-If SWG is not enabled in your environment, the `csc_swgagent` entry must be removed from the `scBinaries` array in `csc_module_enforcement.sh` before deployment to prevent continuous unnecessary remediation cycles.
-- The version string reported by `csc_module_enforcement.sh` reflects the CFBundleShortVersionString of the Cisco Secure Client GUI application bundle and may differ from the version of the individual module installer packages.
-  Verify the exact version string on a device with the target version installed before configuring the minimum version parameter.

 ## License

 This code is licensed under the Cisco Sample Code License.
 See